 - Skin that looks shiny, swollen and soft to the touch; Y,

 Most skin changes occur in the fingers, hands, forearms and face.

-Juvenile dermatomyositis (DMSJ) is an inflammatory disease that causes muscle weakness and a characteristic skin irritation in eyelids and knuckles.
-About 20 percent of children with this disease also have arthritis.
+Juvenile dermatomyositis (DMSJ) is an inflammatory disease that causes muscle weakness and characteristic skin irritation in eyelids and knuckles.
+About 20 per cent of children with this disease also have arthritis.
 Skin diseases of the muscles, like arthritis, can be treated with the same treatment.
 However, because the treatment of DMSJ is different from the treatment of JIA, an accurate diagnosis is important.

 Juvenile dermatomyositis is more common in girls and appears more often between 5 and 14 years of age.
 Muscle weakness affects the muscles of the trunk, shoulders and upper legs.
 This causes problems in certain activities such as running, climbing stairs or getting up off the floor or a chair.
 Often, children with DMSJ have muscle pain or tenderness, although it is usually not serious.
 In most cases, arthritis is moderate and may go unnoticed by the child or the parent.

 The word vasculitis means inflammation of the blood vessels.
 There are several different types of vasculitis, each with unique clinical features that may include arthritis.
 In addition, vasculitis can occur in children with DMSJ or systemic lupus erythematosus.